 Compatibility: PC, Xbox, PlayStation

-Fanatec’s “baby DD” wheel base is one of the most affordable ways for at-home racers to feel the benefit of direct drive.
+Fanatec's "baby DD" wheel base offers an accessible gateway for at-home racing enthusiasts to experience the advantages of direct drive technology.

-The CSL DD is compatible with PC and Xbox, while the GT DD Pro, as highlighted in our review, is compatible with PlayStation and PC, but will work with the Xbox too if you have an appropriate steering wheel attached.
+The CSL DD is compatible with both PC and Xbox platforms, while the GT DD Pro, as highlighted in our review, is primarily designed for PlayStation and PC, though it's also versatile enough to work with Xbox when paired with a compatible steering wheel.

 3. Fanatec Podium DD2